mshafivk/a11y-guardian/README.md

-# Accessibility Tracker
+# Accessibility Guardian

 ## Overview

-**Accessibility Tracker** is a full-fledged application designed to periodically check websites for accessibility issues and generate detailed reports.
+**Accessibility Guardian** is a full-fledged application designed to periodically check websites for accessibility issues and generate detailed reports.
 It also provides intelligent analytics to help track improvements over time.

 ## License